Registration, Course Loads, and Course Enrollment

-At each registration, courses must be selected with advice from the student’s academic advisor.
-Students are required to register online and can obtain their registration PIN from the academic advisor.
+At each registration, courses must be selected with advice of the student’s academic advisor.
+Students are required to register online.
 Registration for a course obligates the student to pay tuition for the course unless an official drop or withdrawal is accomplished.
 Be advised some graduate courses do not follow the typical University calendar.
-Please contact the Office of Graduate Business Program or Academic Advisor for actual dates and times.
+Please contact the Office of Graduate Business Program for actual dates and times.

 All new and continuing graduate business students should register for classes no later than two (2) weeks prior to the first day of classes for the semester for which they are registering.
 Following the registration deadline, course enrollments will be reviewed by the Graduate Business Office and decisions on class cancellations due to low enrollments will be made at that time.